mefranklin6/Extron-Frontend-API/README.md

 #### Most functions are derived from Extron Class methods.

-For example, the `label` class has an attribute called `SetText`.
+For example, the `label` class has a method called `SetText`.
 You would call `SetText` as the function in the API.

 #### Additional functions which have been added